Don’t Use Contests or Rewards as an Incentive to Increase Enforcement.

 Gordon Graham here with Today’s Tip from Lexipol.
 Today’s Tip is for law enforcement.

 A big problem starts to occur when law enforcement officers use a competition to increase enforcement activity.

-Today’s Tip is for law enforcement officers and it deals contests to see who can make the most arrests or write the most citations.
+Today’s Tip is for law enforcement officers and it deals with contests to see who can make the most arrests or write the most citations.
 And the short version of the tip is simply: don’t do it.

 Being around law enforcement for as long as I have, I know that cops can be a competitive bunch.
 Give us a challenge and we will do everything we can to win.
-We’re always try to win and losing is not really an option.
+We’re always trying to win and losing is not really an option.

-The scenario goes something like this: At the beginning of roll call, the supervisor says, whoever makes the most arrests this week, will get priority in signing up for choice of assignment or days off.
+The scenario goes something like this: At the beginning of roll call, the supervisor says, whoever makes the most arrests this week, will get priority in signing up for their choice of assignment or days off.
 Or, I will buy dinner for the officer who writes the most citations or makes the most stops tonight.